nsbowden/fercform1/README.md

 # fercform1
 R Tools for aquiring and processing FERC FORM 1 DBF files

 getFercForm1.txt contains a few short R code blocks that download zipfiles containing the FERC Form 1 databases files from 1994 to 2017, extracts the .DBF files and writes them to a directory of your choosing on your local machine.
-This may take several hours to complete.

-Assign a path to the directory where you would like the files to the **datadir** variable
+Decide that directory by assigning the path to the directory where you would like the files to the **datadir** variable in getFercForm1.R.

 The .DBF files for each annual Form 1 will be stored in subdirectories of the directory of your choosing with the following form